shakfu/chimera/README.md

 This will:

 1. Run `python scripts/manage.py build --all --deps-only --sd-shared-ggml`, which clones and builds llama.cpp, whisper.cpp, and stable-diffusion.cpp into `thirdparty/<project>/{include,lib}` and vendors the SQLite + sqlite-vec amalgamations into `thirdparty/{sqlite,sqlite-vec}/`.
-The `--sd-shared-ggml` flag is load-bearing: stable-diffusion.cpp normally vendors its own copy of ggml, which would collide with llama.cpp's at link time.
+The `--sd-shared-ggml` flag is structural: stable-diffusion.cpp normally vendors its own copy of ggml, which would collide with llama.cpp's at link time.
 Building all three projects against the single ggml set is what makes the static binary possible.

 2. Configure with `cmake -S . -B build -DSD_USE_VENDORED_GGML=OFF`.